-Performance indicators for each priority project are valuable to ensure that Staff can track progress toward established goals.
-They are also important to enable appropriate transparency to the Commission, policymakers, and public so that they can exercise sufficient oversight of the agency's progress toward meeting those goals.
+Performance indicators for priority projects are valuable to ensure that the Ethics Commission can track progress toward its established goals.
+They are also important to enable appropriate transparency to elected policymakers and the public so that they can exercise sufficient oversight of the Commission's progress toward meeting those goals.
+Toward that end, Commission Staff are continuing to identify a range of accountability measures for all priority items, including, for example those shown in Attchment 2, to ensure appropriate accountability measures are in place with the beginning of the fiscal year.

-V. Current Budget Components
+Addendum: Background on Current Budget Components

-The Ethics Commission's overall budget is comprised of two main components: an operating budget, discussed in the foregoing sections (also referred to as "non-grant funding"), and the Election Campaign Fund ("Fund").
+The Ethics Commission's current budget is comprised of two main components: an operating budget, discussed in the foregoing sections (also referred to as "non-grant funding"), and the Election Campaign Fund ("Fund").